2DGD-F0TH/2DGD_F0TH/README.md

 - TexLive or equivalent
 - GNU Make or equivalent

-Before building the book, you might want to set your programming language in the `metadata.yaml` file.
-The programming languages currently available are:
+Before building the book, you might want to decide your favourite programming language, and use the corresponding command:

-- Non-Highlighted Pseudocode (which is the empty "" option)
+- Non-Highlighted Pseudocode: `make pseudocode`
-- Pseudocode with basic Syntax Highlighting (proglang set to "pseudocode")
+- Pseudocode with basic Syntax Highlighting: `make pseudocode_color`
-- Python 3 (proglang set to "python")
+- Python 3: `make python`

-To Build the book you need to clone this repository and use the `make` command from the main directory.

 Branches
 --------